 His current research looks at post-conflict power-sharing arrangements, the challenge of re-assembling the political orders and societies of post-uprisings Arab states, and the geopolitics of the Middle East after the popular uprisings.
 His most recent co-authored book, The Politics of Sectarianism in Postwar Lebanon, examines the ensemble of institutional, clientelist, and discursive practices of governance that collectively produce and sustain the political economy and ideological hegemony of the sectarian system.
-Salloukh is also a contributor to policy journals and on-line academic forums and newspapers, including Foreign Affairs, Washington Post’s the Monkey Cage, openDemocracy, Middle East Institute, and The New Arab.
+Salloukh is also a contributor to policy journals and on-line academic forums and newspapers, including Foreign Affairs, Washington Post’s the Monkey Cage, openDemocracy, and the Middle East Institute.

 Dr. Salloukh has served as senior policy consultant to a number of international and private organizations including UN-ESCWA (Beirut), Management Systems International (Washington), International Alert, and Medecins Sans Frontieres (Beirut office).
 He is Senior Nonresident Research Fellow at the Interuniversity Consortium for Arab and Middle Eastern Studies (ICAMES) in Montréal, Canada, and expert commentator for a number of media outlets in North America, Europe, and the Middle East.
 You can follow him on Twitter @bassel67.

-- “The Architecture of Secatrianization in Lebanon,” in Nader Hashemi and Danny Postel, eds., Sectarianization: Mapping the New Politics of the Middle East (London: Hurst Publishers, forthcoming)
+- “The Architecture of Secatrianization in Lebanon,” in Nader Hashemi and Danny Postel, eds., Sectarianization: Mapping the New Politics of the Middle East (London: Hurst Publishers, 2017): 215-234.

-- “The Sectarianization of Geopolitics in the Middle East,” in Nader Hashemi and Danny Postel, eds., Sectarianization: Mapping the New Politics of the Middle East (London: Hurst Publishers, forthcoming).
+- “The Sectarianization of Geopolitics in the Middle East,” in Nader Hashemi and Danny Postel, eds., Sectarianization: Mapping the New Politics of the Middle East (London: Hurst Publishers, 2017): 35-52.